 - Public projects of more than $15,000 require a payment bond.

 - Place 3* or below Contractors and/or Material Suppliers must give notice of unpaid amounts to the Place 1* Contractor within four (4) months of the last time you worked and/or supplied material.

 - You need to file suit on your bond claim within one (1) year of the project being complete.

 - You must prove materials were actually used at the project.

 If you work in Nebraska, it is essential that you exercise the above rules, and follow them to the letter.
 Your liens are your leverage and filing them properly is the best way to get the pay you are owed.
-If you want to get your hands on Nebraska’s lien forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your construction lien or bond, and do it the right way, contact a professional Nebraska lien attorney who is experienced in construction law to take care of it for you.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Your construction liens and bonds do not have to be confusing.
 We’re here to help.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,